openshift/ci-docs/content/en/docs/internals/testing.md

 steps on an OpenShift cluster for image-based components.
 By default, all steps are run,
 {{< / highlight >}}

-The initial attempt to execute it will be frustrated, however:
+Attempting to execute it without the appropriate setup leads to a failure:

 {{< highlight bash >}}
 $ ci-operator